 To help you execute this group task, there will be NO teacher-led seminars or set course reading from Week 6 onwards.
-Instead, you can use the class slots in each of these weeks to meet and work with your group.
-If you need an extra-curricular meeting/rehearsal space or other resources, please consult with Su Goldfish, Manager of the Creative Practice Lab (CPL), who is listed in the early pages of this course outline.
+Instead, you can use the break time and class slots in Weeks 6 to 9 to meet and work with your group.